*WINNER – People’s Choice Award – Denver Film Festival*

-(im)perfect is a story of artists…who live and perform with the uniqueness of disability, and therefore have historically been denied their place in the spotlight.
+imperfect is a story of artists who live and perform with the uniqueness of disability, having been denied their place in the spotlight.

 While the past few years have seen improvement in visibility of d/Disability in entertainment and media, there is still a long way to go to achieve authentic and comprehensive representation of artists with disabilities on stage and screen…without condescension, pity, or stigmatization.

 In 2017, the Ruderman Family Foundation produced a white paper showing that while 20-25% of the U.S. population has a disability, fewer than 2% of all television characters had a disability, and 95% of top TV show characters with disabilities were played by non-disabled performers (Ruderman 2017).

 In 2021, a report from Think Tank for Inclusion & Equity (TTIE), Geena Davis Institute on Gender in Media, and Women in Film showed that 93.0% of writers said their most recent writers room had no Disabled or Deaf writers.